alpinejs/alpine/README.md

 **Structure:** `<input x-bind:[attribute]="[expression]">`

 `x-bind` sets the value of an attribute to the result of a JavaScript expression.
-The expression has access to all the keys of the component's data object, and will update every-time it's data is updated.
+The expression has access to all the keys of the component's data object, and will update every-time its data is updated.

 > Note: attribute bindings ONLY update when their dependencies update.
 The framework is smart enough to observe data changes and detect which bindings care about them.